MISS EMILY D.

 MISS BETH

+A.M.
 Toddler Directress | East Campus

 Miss Beth Reckamp discovered her path to Montessori teaching through her love of art and psychology.
 She earned a Bachelor of Fine Arts in Studio Art from Southern Illinois University Edwardsville, with minors in Psychology and Art History.
 She continued her studies at Naropa University in Colorado, where she obtained a Master of Arts in Clinical Mental Health Counseling with a focus on Transpersonal Art Therapy.